jamesjenner/Vor/README.md

 ###TODO

+* Fix modify of data source, currently it's not refreshing when editing after previously editing
 * Update meltingpot so that it has the same data directory option
 * Change meltingpot so that users.json is seperated out from the comms handler
 * Implement encryption for persisted data, specifically any credential information for third party data sources